 But some “inventions” designed by people with their heads in the clouds were not always useful or noteworthy in any way.
 Some of these inventions were impractical and sometimes they were downright foolish, such as the chain smoking machine that allowed the user to smoke up to ten cigarettes at a time or the doughnut dunker; an elaborate device designed to keep your fingers from getting wet when dunking a doughnut into a cup of coffee.

 Just like any other industry, aviation has its fair share of practical or silly inventions, or inventions that were found to be promising, yet couldn’t make it to become a household name.
-Alexander Lippisch‘s Aerodyne that was considered to be more like a helicopter but looked like a plane with half of it cut off or “The Pregnant Guppy” which looked like a whale and wasn’t all that aerodynamic are some of the examples of weird inventions in the history of aviation.
+Alexander Lippisch‘s Aerodyne that was considered to be more like a helicopter but looked like a plane with half of it cut off or “The Pregnant Guppy” which looked like a whale.
+Also it wasn’t all that aerodynamic are some of the examples of weird inventions in the history of aviation.

 In this article we are going to learn about the Nemeth Parasol, the weird looking plane that actually managed to make it through its test flight.
 It was originally intended for personal use and according to its designer Steven P. Nemeth, it was easy to fly Nemeth Parasol even with very little training.
 Even though it seemed like a successful design during the initial flight, Nemeth Parasol never actually become a commercial success and it eventually faded into obscurity.